Note on crystallization for alternating particle chains: Proofs

 where $q := \frac {2\pi m}N$.
 Since \eqref{thisin} holds independently of $N$, by an approximation argument we also have for any $x\in \R$ and any $0<\ell\leq \ell_1\leq \ell_0$,

 Thus, multiplying \eqref{condx} by $\ell$, taking $x=\ell k$ and dividing by $k^2$, we get

 \paragraph{Acknowledgement.} LB is grateful for the support of MATCH during his stay in Heidelberg.
 He also acknowledges support from the ERC Advanced grant ``Mathematics of the Structure of Matter'' (no. 321029) and from VILLUM FONDEN via the QMATH Centre of Excellence (no. 10059) during his stay in Copenhagen, as well as the WWTF research project ``Variational Modeling of Carbon Nanostructures" (no. MA14-009) at University of Vienna.
 HK acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2181/1 - 390900948.
+We are also grateful to the anonymous referees for their suggestions.
 [1]{\it{#1}}

 { }